 While these vehicles fulfill the important task of getting goods to our store shelves and homes, they are still complex pieces of machinery.
 A commercial truck requires experience, skill and care to operate.
 When truck drivers operate their vehicles in a careless, negligent or reckless manner, they put motorists, passengers and others on the road at risk of serious harm.
+A truck accident attorney in Detroit, MI can help if you’ve been injured in an accident caused by a negligent truck driver.

 Due to the size and weight of commercial trucks, other motorists who are involved in collisions with them tend to bear the brunt of the accident.
 A truck accident can leave the occupants of other vehicles (motorists, motorcyclists and bicyclists) and pedestrians with serious, long-lasting, even life-threatening injuries.
 Serious injuries from a truck accident can mean weeks or months of recovery, and sometimes a full recovery to one’s pre-accident life isn’t possible.
 Sometimes the accident is not survivable.